leswright1977/PySpectrometer2/README.md

 In /src you will find:

 * PySpectrometer2-Picam2-v1.0.py  (PySpectrometer for Raspberry Pi)
-* PySpectrometer2-USB-v1.0.py     (Dev version of this program (uses USB camera on a Debian PC (May or may not work for you, probably won't work on the Pi!)
+* PySpectrometer2-USB-v1.0.py     (USB version of this program (This is for USB Cameras See end of Readme)
 * specFunctions.py                (A library of functions including: Wavelength to RGB, SavGol filter from Scipy, Peak detect from peakutils, readcal and writecal.